Skip to Content

 The portfolios are designed to be strategic—that is, they’re meant to be bought, held, and rebalanced—rather than tactical.
 I’ll make changes only when there’s a meaningful negative development in one of our holdings, or if another investment that I like better becomes available.
 In short, I expect to make very few changes to these portfolios over time, because many retirees don’t want to have to make frequent trades in their portfolios, either.

 I turned to Morningstar Medalist funds to help populate the portfolios.
 Because T. Rowe Price’s lineup is dominated by actively managed funds, putting together T. Rowe Price portfolios doesn’t have the same plug-and-play simplicity that all-index portfolios do.
-And the firm’s funds don’t rank as medalists in categories that are important to retiree portfolios, especially taxable bonds.
-Thus, in some categories I had to settle for funds that earned Morningstar Analyst Ratings of Neutral.
+And the firm’s funds don’t rank as higher-rated strategies in categories that are important to retiree portfolios, especially taxable bonds.
+Thus, in some categories, I had to settle for funds that earned Morningstar Medalist Ratings of Neutral.

 How to Use Them

 The goal of the portfolios isn’t to outperform every other retirement portfolio or strategy ever devised.
-Rather, the objective is to illustrate sound portfolio-construction and cash-flow-generation principles.
-Nor do retirees need to completely upend their portfolios in order to implement a similar Bucket strategy.
+Rather, the objective is to illustrate sound portfolio construction and cash-flow-generation principles.
+Nor do retirees need to completely upend their portfolios to implement a similar Bucket strategy.
 Assuming they have solid core building blocks—both stock and bond holdings—they have most of the raw ingredients needed for a Bucket portfolio.

 Investors should take care to customize their portfolios to suit their own situations—risk tolerance and capacity, of course, but also planned spending.
-An investor’s own cash bucket, and in turn the allocations to the other two buckets, will depend on his or her portfolio spending rate.
+An investor’s cash bucket, and in turn the allocations to the other two buckets, will depend on their portfolio spending rate.
 If an investor is using a lower starting withdrawal rate—say, 3% in the first years of retirement—Bucket 1 would accordingly be smaller (6% versus 8% in my Aggressive portfolio).

 Bucket Portfolio Allocations